oubino/locpix_points/labnotes.md

 Actions

-Need final check in process that don't have per fov annotation and per loc annotation then annotate purely does the annotation - check/amend to cover this change so preprocess save in prepcorecessed/gt_label and preprocessed/no_gt_label outcomes notebook need to save dictionary with key gt_label = str(cancer) and also include gt_label_map
+Need final check in process that don't have per fov annotation and per loc annotation change so preprocess save in prepcorecessed/gt_label and preprocessed/no_gt_label

 Update readme to reflect this change